 YouTube Link- https://youtu.be/9JDSGhhiOwI

-I can remember the first impression I had when I listened this song first time.
-It was the first line of the lyrics, ‘tere bina beswadi-beswadi ratiyaa’, means, ‘darling, nights are tasteless without you.’
-Whoa!
+I can recall the first impression I had when I listened this song first time.
+It was the first line of the lyrics, ‘tere bina beswadi-beswadi ratiyaa’, means, ‘darling, nights are just tasteless without you.’
+Wow!
 What an imagination!
 That’s why I love Gulzar Sahab.
 Apart from the lyrics, the singing is just great and it’s not an easy song to sing.
 A. R. Rahman is undoubtedly great.
 Indians must be proud of him.

 10- Kuchh Na Kaho